kerig-it/node-http-template/README.md

 </h1>

 > :bulb: **Tip**<br />
-> This is a repository is a boilerplate.
+> This repository is a boilerplate.
 You can use it by clicking the "Use this template" button on our GitHub repository or by specifying the `--template kerig-it/node-http-template` option when creating a repository [using the GitHub CLI](https://cli.github.com/manual/gh_repo_create).

 ## Synopsis